GNOME/gspell/docs/gspell.next.md

 ===========

 What would a gspell.next project look like?
 (Apart from porting to the latest major version of GTK).
-Note, I don't plan to work on it.
+Note, there are currently no plans in gspell to work on these items.

 Expose more of the internals
 ----------------------------

 To have an even more flexible toolkit.

-Like Tepl.
+Providing only a high-level API doesn't suit the needs of _all_ applications.
+So by providing an API for some of the building blocks, it would ease the implementation of a more customized spell-checker feature in a more complex application.

-But it would require to bump the major/API version more frequently, when the implementation changes.
+But when more and more APIs are exposed, during the development phase, it's important to be able to iterate on the API design, _and_ testing these APIs in real-world applications.
+So basically it would require to bump the major/API version more frequently, when improving the APIs.
+Like the Tepl library.
+Or having a long period during which the API is unstable, and the apps need to bundle the library.

 Choice for the dependency used for `gspell_language_get_name()`
 ---------------------------------------------------------------